 The Babylonian Exile

-Around 600 BC the Babylonians began to acquire the lands formerly ruled by the Assyrian empire.
-In 597 BC, the Babylonians conquered the kingdom of Judah, destroyed the temple, and took thousands of Jews back to Babylonia as prisoners.
+Around 600 BC the Babylonians began to acquire large parts of Samerina.
+In 597 BC, the Babylonians took control of Samerina and conquered the entire kingdom of Judah.
+The Babylonians destroyed the temple in Jerusalem, and took thousands of Jews back to Babylonia as prisoners.
 The Jewish King, Jehoiachin, and other members of the upper class, were deported to Babylonia.
 Nebuchadnezzar II placed Zedekiah, Jehoiachin’s uncle, on the throne in Jerusalem and left Judah as a vassal state.
 Jehoiachin and his sons were held hostage in Babylon to discourage Zedekiah from rebelling.
-Zedekiah did revolt in 587, and the Babylonians destroyed Jerusalem in 586.
+Zedekiah did revolt in 587 BC, and the Babylonians destroyed Jerusalem in 586 BC.
 Judah was reduced to a Babylonian province, and the native kingship in Jerusalem came to an end.
-A significant portion of the Jews from Judah were relocated to various parts of Babylonia.
+A significant portion of the Jews from Judah were relocated to various parts of Babylonia to serve as slaves.

 Most of the Jews in Babylonia were farmers.
 They were not forced to give up their religious beliefs.
 Records indicate the Jews in Babylonia were not mistreated by the Babylonians.
 Instead of families being separated and working directly for Babylonians, the majority were given land to farm or areas to graze animals.
 The Jews paid taxes at rates similar to native Babylonians.
 Jeconiah was a King of Judah taken prisoner by the Babylonians in 597 BC.
 He was allowed to build a temple, which was later rebuilt and is referred to as the Great Synagogue of Baghdad.